0xbigz/blog.md/governance.md

 - all DAO member net positive rewards are 'voluntary' (an individual has to opt in to claim any net rewards accrued)

 ### initiation
-- must stake and wait to be let in
+- prospective member must stake to enter intiation queue
+- member who has waited queue period (X days) can join DAO as a member
-- existing members can expedite with a majority vote
+  - after X/4 days, existing members can expedite a prospective member's queue time with a majority member or senate vote
-- existing members can block by burning amount equal to stake (double burn)
+  - after X/4 days, existing members can block with a majority or tie member or senate vote AND by burning amount equal to stake (double burn)

 ### explusion
 - users below a certain threshold of participation can be slashed